Neural-Image/ivry_cli/docs/workflow_test/wsl2.md

 ![Output from running the above commands successfully.](images/wsl_install.png)

-If you cannot run this file sucssessfully, try:
+If you cannot run this file successfully, try:

-Go to microsoft store and install ubuntu-22.04
+Go to microsoft store and install [ubuntu-22.04](https://apps.microsoft.com/detail/9pn20msr04dw?ocid=webpdpshare)

 ### 1.2 reboot
 Before moving forward, make sure you reboot your computer so that Windows 11 will have WSL2 and virtualization available to it.